Data collection and evidence gathering made easy

 Get results fast

-The Essential 8 Auditor can be deployed on site or a remote network, without the need for a consultant or audit and risk manager to visit that site.
-No security expertise is needed to deploy the solution; it can be installed and run by a network or system administrator locally.
+Essential 8 Auditor and SmartCheck for Ransomware can be deployed on site or on a remote network, without the need for a consultant or audit and risk manager to visit that site.
+No security expertise is needed to deploy the solutions; they can be installed and run by a network or system administrator locally.
 The gathered data can be reviewed off-line and extracted for additional analysis or report preparation.

 Want to find out more?

-If you’d like to request a demo, find a reseller or ask a question, please contact us by clicking on the button below.
+If you’d like to request a demo or ask a question, please contact us by clicking on the button below.